 - Falls from a height, or slip and falls

 - Becoming trapped between objects or trapped in machinery

 - Exposure to toxins or chemicals

-Whenever your injuries occur due to an accident on a construction site, you should determine what your rights are for making an injury claim.
+Whenever your injuries occur due to an accident on a construction site, you should contact a Charleston construction accident lawyer to help determine what your rights are for making an injury claim.

 Your rights after a construction accident will vary depending upon whether you were working at the construction site or visiting.

 Workers can’t sue employers under state workers’ compensation laws.
 However, they can make a workers’ comp claim for benefits, regardless of how the injury happened or whether an employer was negligent in any way.
 As long as a worker can prove an injury is work-related, benefits should be paid by a workers’ comp insurer including medical bills and disability income.

 Although workers can’t sue the company that employs them, they can file suit against third parties who were negligent in a way that led to a construction accident occurring.
 These third parties could include everyone from manufacturers of defective construction equipment to engineers, architects or project managers.